MoatLab/IODA-SOSP21-AE/README.md

   - If you use different servers, please make sure the server has at least 32 cores, 64GB DRAM, and 80GB disk space

-- Estimated time to finish all these experiments: ``1 hours``
+- Estimated time to finish all these experiments: ``2 hours``

 ### Detailed Steps

 0. Prepare the server: Setup an Emulab D430 server, ssh into it.
-[Martin: TODO]
+If you don't have Emulab access, please let us know and we can help spin up a server for you using our account and give you access to it.

 1. Prepare the IODA environment

 Clone the repo and download IODA VM image file: